iolaitan/BCG-Experience/README.md

-# Open-Access Data Science & Advanced Analytics - PowerCo
+# Open-Access Data Science & Advanced Analytics - energy company

 A major gas and electricity utility that corporate, SME and residential customers.
 Tasked with diagnosing the source of churning SME customers.